Arivald8/VEAS/README.md

 ## Features
 * User creation and management
 * Password hashing and validation
-* Session creation, validation and manageent
+* Session creation, validation and management
 * Integration with SQLite for persistent storage

 ## Usage